-- 2 Go to Controls → Locking → Greeting lights. - 3 Turn the greeting lights on or off.
+- 1 Press the car symbol in the bottom bar and go to Settings. - 2 Go to Controls → Locking → Greeting lights.

 The greeting lights setting stays active until you disable it.
 9.1.3.2.
-Guidance light

-The guidance light helps you to see when you're outside of the car and to be seen by others.
+Guidance light The guidance light helps you to see when you're outside of the car and to be seen by others.
 This is useful when you are parked in a dark location.
 The guidance light provides extra lighting around the exterior of your car for a short period of time when you lock and leave it.
 You can activate the guidance light by using the left-hand steering wheel stalk.
 9.1.3.2.1.
-Activating the guidance light
+Activating the guidance light Find the activation controls for the guidance light.
 Find the activation controls for the guidance light.

-i Note

-Make sure that your car is stationary and turned off before you activate the guidance light.

-- Move the left-hand steering wheel stalk forward and release. - > A notification appears in the driver display to indicate that the guidance light is active.
-The outer lighting, such as the position lights, headlight beams and number plate lighting, turns on. - 2 Get out of the car and lock the door.
+Find the activation controls for the guidance light. (i) Note Find the activation controls for the guidance light. (i) Note Find the activation controls for the guidance light. (i) Note Make sure that your car is stationary and turned off before you activate the guidance light.
+Find the activation controls for the guidance light. (i) Note Make sure that your car is stationary and turned off before you activate the guidance light.
+1 Move the left-hand steering wheel stalk forward and release.
+A notification appears in the driver display to indicate that the guidance light is active.
+The outer lighting, such as the

-The guidance light is active for about one minute.